hanxiaomax/Learncpp_CN/docs/7-1-Control-flow-introduction.md

 However, often this is not what we desire.
 For example, if we ask the user for input, and the user enters something invalid, ideally we’d like to ask the user to make another choice.
 This is not possible in a straight-line program.
 In fact, the user may repeatedly enter invalid input, so the number of times we might need to ask them to make another selection isn’t knowable until runtime.

 Fortunately, C++ provides a number of different control flow statements (also called flow control statements), which are statements that allow the programmer to change the normal path of execution through the program.
-You’ve already seen an example of this with `if statements` (introduced in lesson [4.10 -- Introduction to if statements](https://www.learncpp.com/cpp-tutorial/introduction-to-if-statements/)) that let us execute a statement only if a conditional expression is true.
+You’ve already seen an example of this with `if statements` (introduced in lesson [[4-10-Introduction-to-if-statements|4.10 - if 语句简介]]) that let us execute a statement only if a conditional expression is true.

 When a `control flow statement` causes point of execution to change to a non-sequential statement, this is called branching.